-Prior to the Rooney rule, there were only seven head coaches of color.
-Since the Rooney rule was implemented, 17 NFL teams have recruited either an African-American or Latino head coach or general manager, and three teams have more than one head coach of color according to a report written by Mike Freeman.
-This progress in decreasing discrimination within the NFL would not have been so easily done without implementation of this policy.
+Prior to the Rooney rule, there were only seven head coaches of colour.
+Since the Rooney rule was implemented, 17 NFL teams have recruited either an African-American or Latino head coach or general manager, and three teams have more than one head coach of colour according to a report written by Mike Freeman.
+This progress in decreasing discrimination within the NFL would not have been so easily done without the implementation of this policy.

 For example, there is a lack of female software engineers within the IT sector.
-According to The Statistics on Women Engineering only nine percent of the engineering workforce is female, (the UK has the lowest percentage out of all of Europe with less than ten percent).
+According to The Statistics on Women Engineering, only 9% of the engineering workforce is female, (the UK has the lowest percentage out of all of Europe with less than 10%).
 The percentage of women studying engineering and physics has remained static since 2012, however, the number of women entering the field has not increased.

 By implementing the Rooney rule into the IT sector, this policy will ensure that for every x amount of candidates selected for interviews, y amount of them must be women.
 Therefore, more women will be given a chance to be interviewed, leading to a possible increase in positions filled by women within this field.